LimmmYongJun/CPT-113-HACKTHON-2-GROUP-17-/README.md

   if the count becomes zero.

   - Printing: We can print the inventory by traversing the linked list and displaying the category, name, and count of each item.

+8. Shop Inventory System:
+- The shop inventory is displayed during the game to enable player to buy equipments and potions.
+- How is it implemented: implemented by using a linked list.
+It includes a Node class to represent each item in the inventory and a ShopInventory class to manage the inventory as a whole.
+The displayShop function displays the available items in the shop.
+It traverses the linked list and prints the item name and price for each node.

 ## How to Play the Game
 To play "DragonSlayer," follow these steps: